sagar-alias-jacky/AgroLab/README.md

 ## Features

 - Supports a variety of crops
-- Clean and intiutive user interface
+- Clean and intuitive user interface
 - Individual trained machine learning models for each crop for improved accuracy
-- Superquick scan results
+- Super-quick scan results
 - Want to learn more about plant diseases and care?
 The Encyclopedia section in the app does just that!

 ## Team